 Make a great first impression with Meadow's cannabis dispensary check-in process.
 Featuring the fastest, simplest, and most secure flows available to quickly process customers, the check-in flow provides flexible options that can be tailored to the unique experience of your retail space.
 With automatic age verification and automated tax calculations, customers can be processed in as little as 45 seconds, while allowing you to create custom groups, opt-in customers for future loyalty programs and text communications, and mark where customers heard about you to help you hone your future marketing efforts.
 Learn more about Meadow’s point of sale features.

-Let’s walk through a simple receptionist check-in flow:
+Let’s walk through a simple receptionist check-in flow

-2. Verify their ID: In order to shop at a licensed dispensary, customers must show a valid driver's license, government issued identification card, passport, or military photo ID card.
+In order to shop at a licensed dispensary, customers must show a valid driver's license, government issued identification card, passport, or military photo ID card.

 Keep an eye out for fake IDs: